Lehkonen, Canadiens double up Lightning 4-2 - Montreal | Globalnews.ca

 Lehkonen, Canadiens double up Lightning 4-2

+MONTREAL – With the season potentially on the line, Clathe Montreal Canadiens dug deep to put together one of their best efforts of the season against the league’s top team.

-MONTREAL – Artturi Lehkonen and Max Domi scored third-period goals to give Montreal a 4-2 win over the league-best Tampa Bay Lightning on Tuesday night, keeping the Canadiens within reach for a wild-card spot in the Eastern Conference.
+The Canadiens were relentless in their 4-2 victory over the Presidents’ Trophy-winning Tampa Bay Lightning to remain within reach of a wild-card spot in the Eastern Conference.

+“That was one of our best games tonight,” said Canadiens coach Claude Julien.
+“We moved the puck well, we were fast, good forecheck, we were buzzing around the net and extremely disciplined.
+If we play twice more like that, there’s a very good chance we’ll extend our season.

+“There’s not a single guy on this roster tonight that was not engaged.”

+Montreal (43-29-8) fired 45 shots on third-string goalie Edward Pasquale, who did his part to keep Tampa Bay (60-16-4) in the game in just his second career NHL start.

-With the Canadiens’ season potentially on the line in a 2-2 game, it took a remarkable display of hand-eye coordination for Montreal to take the lead when Lehkonen batted the puck out of mid-air, twice, to beat Pasquale at 7:47 of the third.
+The constant pressure finally paid off in the third period when Artturi Lehkonen’s remarkable display of hand-eye co-ordination broke a 2-2 deadlock.
+Lehkonen batted the puck out of mid-air, twice, to beat Pasquale with 12:13 left in the game.

-Domi made it 4-2 three minutes later on a partial break on blown coverage by the Lightning.
+Max Domi made it 4-2 three minutes later on a partial break after Lehkonen found the centreman alone at the blue line.

+Montreal improved to 6-1-1 in the last eight games while Tampa was playing its third game in four nights.

+“Everyone knew we had to play a full 60 minutes,” said Domi, who scored his 28th of the season.
+“It’s the best team in the league.
+They’ve had a pretty impressive year.
+You’re never really safe against that team.
+That’s how we played.
+A lot of desperation, a lot of character.
+Big game by a lot of guys tonight.

 The Lightning were 39-3-3 when they score first.

-Montreal responded by putting immense pressure on Pasquale, who looked shaky between the pipes to start the game.
+Montreal responded by upping the pressure on Pasquale, who looked shaky between the pipes to start the game.

+“We just stayed with it,” said Tomas Tatar, who had an assist.
+“We were going from the get-go.
+Even after some unfortunate bounces, we just stayed with it and played the same way.

+“We’re just showing our character.
+It’s coming down to the last two games.”

-Thompson’s first in a Canadiens uniform made it a 1-1 game at 12:23 of the first.
-After Montreal’s dump-in ricocheted off a referee, Paul Byron found Thompson in the slot for the equalizer.
+Nate Thompson’s first in a Canadiens uniform made it a 1-1 game at 12:23 of the first.
+After Montreal’s dump-in ricocheted off the referee, Paul Byron found Thompson in the slot for the equalizer.

-The Canadiens kept pressing but Pasquale grew in confidence with every save.

-The 28-year-old Toronto native denied Brendan Gallagher with the glove on the breakaway before stopping Byron on a break exactly one minute later.

-The Lightning thanked their goalie by taking a 2-1 lead 4:18 into the second period through Paquette’s 13th of the year.
+After some clutch saves by Pasquale, the Lightning took a 2-1 lead 4:18 into the second period through Cedric Paquette’s 13th of the year.

 Notes: Jesperi Kotkaniemi played on the wing for the first time this season. … Tampa was without injured defencemen Victor Hedman (upper body) and Dan Girardi (lower body). … Rising tennis star Felix Auger-Aliassime was in attendance at the Bell Centre.